ZeanQin/zeanqin.github.io/content/articles/c-sharp-fundamentals.md

     Another way to achieve encapsulation and polymorphism is by definning an interface.

   - An interface contains no implementation details and it only describes the members that should be available on a specific type.
-  - An abstract class contains some implementation details and some
+  - An abstract class contains some implementation details and some abstract methods.
-  - A class has all implmentation details
+  - A class has all implmentation details.

     No access modifier for methods are needed in an interface because the implementing type must always make the method public.